aaronsheldon/albertahealthservices/21779/ScopeofWork.md

     * Dispensing units.
     * Dispensing quantity.
     * Days supply.
+    * Meta-data of the delivered pharmacy dispensing data.

 ## Tasks
 The following tasks have to be undertaking to fulfill the request: